Cray-HPE/docs-csm/operations/network/management_network/dell/lldp.md

 # Link Layer Discovery Protocol (LLDP)

+LLDP is used to advertise the device's identity and abilities and read other devices connected to the same network.
 By default, LLDP is enabled for each interface and globally.
 Administrators can disable LLDP on an interface or globally.
 If LLDP is disabled globally, LLDP is disabled on all interfaces irrespective of whether LLDP is previously enabled or disabled on an interface.